catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    dmesg|less
    ```

-   >[!Note]
-   > Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
+   **Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
 One must have Ethernet with the corresponding driver to continue with the
     installation.

-   View all the pci devices and their driver attachments.
 The Ethernet hardware is attached to the pci bus.
+To view all the pci devices and their driver attachments.**
    At the command prompt type:
    ```
    pciconf -lvv|less
    ```